 With Outfitters Kauai, you get the best Kauai adventures and admission to the most exclusive parts of Kauai.
 We have access to remote areas of Wailua River, a state park with very limited access.
-On the Hule’ia River, we are the only group that has permission to use the surrounding private lands of Kipu Ranch, which gives you special privileges to leave your kayak or SUP and hike the jungle trails through a valley to secluded pools and waterfalls.
-Sea kayak the magnificent Napali Coast, paddle with us to the most hidden beaches of the Poipu Shoreline, or coast on bikes from the rim of Waimea Canyon to the beaches far below.
+On the Hule’ia River, we are the only group that has permission to use the surrounding private lands of Kipu Ranch, which gives you special privileges to leave your kayak and hike the jungle trails through a valley to secluded pools and waterfalls.
+Sea kayak the magnificent Napali Coast, or paddle with us to the most hidden beaches of the Poipu Shoreline.
 The opportunities we offer to explore the gems of Kauai are unmatched.

 Our tours include more than thrills.
 All of Outfitters Kauai’s guides are experts in local ecology, natural history, culture and legends of Kauai.
 You’ll learn about the island while enjoying its adventurous side, and get tips on the best places to dine and special places not to miss during your visit.

 Rick grew up in Wisconsin in an old farmhouse at the end of a long gravel road, on a big lake across from a corn field.
 As a boy he loved to play on the water in the summers sailing and canoeing, and enjoyed winter sports like skiing, skating, and iceboating.
 He became a lineman as a young man and was able to fulfill his boyhood dream of being an every-day skier in the Rocky Mountains by working on the road during summers climbing poles, and skiing everyday all winter.
 When he was offered a line job on Kauai in 1982 he jumped at the chance to live near the ocean and learn about Hawaii watersports.